Sharpness of Minima in Deep Matrix Factorization: Abstract

 \section{Abstract}

 Understanding the geometry of the loss landscape near a minimum is key to explaining the implicit bias of gradient-based methods in non-convex optimization problems such as deep neural network training and deep matrix factorization.
-A central quantity to characterize this geometry is the maximum eigenvalue of the Hessian of the loss, which measures the sharpness of the landscape.
+A central quantity to characterize this geometry is the maximum eigenvalue of the Hessian of the loss.
 Currently, its precise role has been obfuscated because no exact expressions for this sharpness measure were known in general settings.
-In this paper, we present the first exact expression for the maximum eigenvalue of the Hessian of the squared-error loss at any minimizer in general overparameterized deep matrix factorization (i.e., deep linear neural network training) problems, resolving an open question posed by~\cite{mulayoff}.
-To complement our theory, we empirically investigate an escape phenomenon observed during gradient-based training near a minimum that crucially relies on our exact expression of the sharpness.
+In this paper, we present the first exact expression for the maximum eigenvalue of the Hessian of the squared-error loss at \emph{any} minimizer in deep matrix factorization/deep linear neural network training problems, resolving an open question posed by~\citet{mulayoff}.
+This expression reveals a fundamental property of the loss landscape in deep matrix factorization: \emph{Having a constant product of the spectral norms of the left and right intermediate factors across layers is a sufficient condition for flatness.} Most notably, in both depth-$2$ matrix and deep overparameterized scalar factorization, we show that this condition is both necessary and sufficient for flatness, which implies that \emph{flat minima are spectral-norm balanced even though they are not necessarily Frobenius-norm balanced}.
+To complement our theory, we provide the first empirical characterization of an escape phenomenon during gradient-based training near a minimizer of a deep matrix factorization problem.